Noodles & Company Announces Fourth Quarter and Full Year 2022 Financial Results

 Significant Expansion of Operating Margin and Restaurant Contribution Margin Compared to Fourth Quarter 2021

-BROOMFIELD, Colo., March 08, 2023 (GLOBE NEWSWIRE) -- Noodles & Company (Nasdaq: NDLS) today announced financial results for the fourth quarter and fiscal year ended January 3, 2023, and provided a 2023 business outlook.
+BROOMFIELD, Colo., March 08, 2023 (GLOBE NEWSWIRE) -- Noodles & Company NDLS today announced financial results for the fourth quarter and fiscal year ended January 3, 2023, and provided a 2023 business outlook.

 Key highlights for the fourth quarter of 2022 compared to the same quarter of 2021 include: